L4w1i3t/Alter-Ego-AI/README.md

 - ALTER EGO will sometimes crash when using speech recognition.
 - The ElevenLabs API can be slow to respond, causing delays in voice synthesis.
-- Chat History is outdated and still needs to be migrated to using the SQLite system.
+- Chat History does not function when using OpenAI.
+- Error text appears if ElevenLabs audio is enabled but there are no voice models.
+Happens on startup.

 **If new issues are found, please open an issue on the repository.**